hardhackerlabs/theme-vim/README.md

 Plugin 'hardhackerlabs/theme-vim', { 'name': 'hardhacker' }
 ```

-Note that before installing the theme, you need to have installed and configured **Vundle** package management
+Note that before installing the theme, you need to have installed and configured **Vundle** plugin management

 Add the following configuration to the `~/.vimrc` file, then restart Vim